metablaster/WindowsFirewallRuleset/README.md

 new [issue][issues] and provide relevant details as outlined in "Get started".

-3. To contribute your own already made rules, it is desired that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about to easily conclude whether to enable/disable rule or allow/block network traffic.\
+3. To contribute your own already made rules, it is desired that each rule contains good description of it's purpose, when a user clicks on rule in firewall GUI he/she wants to see what this rule is about to easily conclude whether to enable/disable rule or allow/block network traffic.\
 If possible, the rule should be specific and not generic, that means specifying protocol, IP addresses, ports, system user, interface type and other relevant information.